 We are again collecting 4" squares for Mable.
 (She would probably take 5" squares too, if there were enough she could make a whole top.)
 You can drop off your fabric squares with Barb H.

-Kate has made the arrangements to have our 2020 Quilt Show at the La Veta Community Center.
-As Art In The Park will be held over the holiday weekend, our Show will be Sat-Sun July 4th & 5th, with setup on Fri, July 3rd.
+Although Kate made the arrangements to have our 2020 Quilt Show at the La Veta Community Center, the Town of La Veta has cancelled Art In The Park and all associated activities.

-Carolyn and Shirley planned a wonderful time at the Franciscan Retreat Center in Colorado Springs!
-See the photos from the 2019 Retreat on another page.
+Carolyn and Shirley planned a wonderful Retreat at the Franciscan Retreat Center in Colorado Springs!
+See the photos from 2019 on another page.

-They have finalized arrangements for our 2020 Retreat and will be taking signups and $25 deposits at our March meeting.
+They have finalized arrangements for our 2020 Retreat and are taking signups and $25 deposits.
+As with most activities, whether our Retreat can be held this year is still on Hold.

 The new raffle quilt, for the drawing in July 2020, is titled Times Gone By.
 It was created by Marilyn W. and Janet Z. and is shown on our home page.